 To begin, it’s best to set up all your payment processing at once.
 So when setting up your merchant account, you should already know if you may need ACH processing ahead of time, even if you may not need it right now.

-This way, you may be able to bundle your services under one monthly fee instead of needing to add on services later at a later date.
+This way, you may be able to bundle your services under one monthly or set up fee instead of needing to add on services later at a later date.

-Choosing the right payment processor may be the most critical step toward keeping your costs lower when working with ACH transactions.
-This is especially true if you are dealing with high-risk transactions or other complex payment processing needs.
+Choosing the right payment processor may be the most critical step toward keeping your costs lower when working with ACH transactions-especially if you are dealing with high-risk transactions or other complex payment processing needs.

 ECS Payments is a leader in high-risk transactions and we work with merchants all across the country to provide them with the solutions they need with fair fees and incredible service.